Davidon4/jugger-alert/README.md

-## Jugger Alert - React Native Expo Package
+## Jugger Alert - React Native Package

 Jugger Alert is a customizable and reusable modal component for React Native Expo applications.
 It provides an easy way to display alerts and confirmation dialogs with various customization options.